 It’s necessary that you keep in touch with your Pro throughout the process so you can keep track of what’s going on.
 If something is going to overshoot time or budget, you need to know.
 This doesn’t mean that you should be calling every day to “check in”, but it does mean that you should have open communication so things don’t take you by surprise.

 Your Pro will let you know if parts of your home may not be available for an extended amount of time.
 Now it’s up to you to figure out what you’ll do during those times.
 Shower at the gym?
 Set aside a takeout budget?
 Make plans to stay with your in laws while the floors cure?
 By planning ahead you can save a lot of headaches when the time comes.

 Even the smoothest projects sometimes have minor glitches that pop up from time to time.
 Maybe the tile you selected is back ordered, or maybe bad weather delays your new roof.
 Keep your cool, work with your Pro, and learn to expect surprises – both good and bad – throughout the project.

 Collaboration Is the Key

 You hired your Pros because that’s what they are; experts at their jobs.
 Treat them as your partner with respect, and make sure that you both stay on the same page.
 Remember, you’re in this together, so don’t try to micromanage the project, just let the Pros do their job and trust that they’ll come to you if there’s a problem.

 Keep a Folder for Documentation

 From your contract to your change orders, you’ll have a lot of paperwork over the course of the project.
-Start a folder, binder, or digital binder online and keep everything including pictures that inspired you, material selection sheets, notes about the project, agreements, texts, and discussions with your Pro as well.
-This way, if there’s any question you can refer back with ease.
+Start a folder, binder, or digital system to keep everything including pictures that inspired you, material selection sheets, notes about the project, agreements, texts, and discussions with your Pro as well.
+This way, if there’s any question, you can refer back with ease.